rjmcguire/minimal_druntime_experiment/README.md

 * the C library bindings from Deimos
 * multilibs from the GNU toolchain.

-A silicon vendor like ST, may then take that package and add more platform-specific for their family of products:
+A silicon vendor like ST, may then take that package and add more platform-specific code and tools for their family of products:

 * startup files with interrupt vectors for their peripherals
 * linker scripts for each of their MCUs